 Cyber Patriots: Cyber Patriot competitions focus on either hardening or penetrating an existing system.
 Such knowledge is crucial in building IT systems and networks from the ground up.
 Why not put that technical acumen to use in developing a new innovative idea?
 Cybersecurity professionals are in high demand and the knowledge and expertise you possess is pivotal at the start and throughout the lifecycle of a system.
 This event gives you the opportunity to test your mettle as part of a focused team!

-USAF Military Members: In the cyberspace realm of the USAF mission, professional development often requires the exploration of opportunities external to the organization.
+USAF Military: In the cyberspace realm of the USAF mission, professional development often requires the exploration of opportunities external to the organization.
 Such exploration and experimentation with varying technologies employed by industry is limited within a closed cyberspace environment.
-In contrast to the normal mission environment, this event will give you the opportunity to bring innovative ideas, develop those ideas using those technologies with a community of professionals, and present those ideas to USAF key leaders.
+In contrast to the normal mission environment, this event will give you the opportunity to bring innovative ideas, develop those ideas using those technologies with a community of professionals, and present those ideas to USAF key leaders!

 Industry: Whether you’re an integrator, developer, or manager you are in an ideal position to bring value added technology expertise to this event.
 The latest technology tools and solutions are brought to the USAF by industry.
 Industry IT professionals are essential to solving military problems through innovation.
-This event will give you an opportunity to bring your best of breed technology expertise to the forefront in solving a mission area problem for the Air Force.
+This event will give you an opportunity to bring your best of breed technology expertise to the forefront in solving a mission area problem for the Air Force!

+Everyone: Do you have a cool idea?
+Have you experience problems in the tech space that you could solve but didn’t have the time to invest?
+Take those innovative thoughts and make them into reality in the cyberspace domain!

 Appendix B: Event Narrative